rubaamff/blockchain-nlp-cti/README.md

 - `src/threat_classification.py`: Naïve Bayes TF‑IDF classifier with adaptive learning.
 - `src/blockchain_ledger.py`: Blockchain‑style immutable log for CTI entries.
 - `main.py`: Demonstration script showing the full workflow.

 ---

-## Citation
-If you use this repository, please cite:

-> Mishra, S., Alfahidah, R. A., & Al Harbi, F. (2025). *BERT–spaCy Hybrid NLP and Blockchain‑Enhanced Adaptive CTI for IOC Extraction and Threat Prediction.*

----

-## Final Notes
-This repository is a **research‑grade prototype** designed for experimentation and extension.
-It can be scaled with deep models (fine‑tuned BERT, DistilBERT, LSTM) and deployed through **REST APIs, Docker, or Kubernetes** for real‑time CTI operations.

----